Australian native police: The killing of Inspector Cecil Hill and subsequent massacres

-In May 1865, after leading a shooting raid upon a camp of Aboriginal people at Pearl Creek near the modern day town of Duaringa, Inspector Cecil Hill was assassinated in a surprise revenge attack.
+In May 1865, after leading a shooting raid on a camp of Aboriginal people at Pearl Creek, near the modern-day town of Duaringa, Inspector Cecil Hill was assassinated in a surprise revenge attack.
 Hill was the first Native Police officer in Australia to be killed in the Australian frontier wars.
-Chief Inspector G. P. M. Murray sent sub-Inspector Oscar Pescher and his troopers to conduct a series of reprisal raids in the district.
-Pescher's detachment was later reinforced by officers Blakeney and Bailey and their 12 troopers, the combined forces effecting a large massacre in the Expedition Range.
+Chief Inspector George Murray sent sub-Inspector Oscar Pescher and his troopers to conduct a series of reprisal raids in the district.
+Pescher's detachment was later reinforced by officers Blakeney and Bailey and their 12 troopers.
+The combined forces effected a large massacre in the Expedition Range.

-In December 1864, an Aboriginal Native police officer under the command of sub-Inspector Thomas Coward's unit killed eight Aboriginal people at Belyando, while sub-Inspector Reginald Uhr with the aid of his troopers and local pastoralists killed a large number around Natal Downs.
-The Aboriginal Native police, under the command of Officer Rogers shot six in self defence at Glenmore, sub-Inspector Aubin doing likewise near Morinish and at Yaamba.
-Further north, sub-Inspector Robert Arthur Johnstone was leading killings of Aboriginal groups around Mackay and Nebo, while officers John Murray and Charles Blakeney headed sweeping destructive raids on the local people north of Cardwell.
+In December 1864, an Aboriginal Native police officer, under the command of sub-Inspector Thomas Coward's unit, killed eight Aboriginal people at Belyando, while sub-Inspector Reginald Uhr, with the support of his troopers and local pastoralists, killed a large number around Natal Downs.

+The Aboriginal Native police, under the command of Officer Rogers shot six Aborigines in self defence at Glenmore, sub-Inspector Aubin doing likewise near Morinish and at Yaamba.

+Further north, sub-Inspector Robert Arthur Johnstone was leading killings of Aboriginal groups around Mackay, and Nebo, while officers John Murray and Charles Blakeney headed sweeping destructive raids on the local people north of Cardwell.
 Inspector John Marlow, aided by the detachments of sub-Inspectors John Bacey Isley and Ferdinand Tompson, also continued his punitive missions around the Bowen and Proserpine areas.

 While in the Gulf Country of the colony, officer Wentworth D'Arcy Uhr and his troopers massacred around 60–100 native people in series of raids around Burketown.
-Near Hughenden sub-Inspector Frederick Murray also conducted several large "dispersals".
+Near Hughenden sub-Inspector Frederick Murray conducted several large "dispersals".

-Cecil Hill's brother, W. R. O. Hill, was also a Native Police officer and in 1867 he and his troopers were accused of killing up to ten Aboriginal people.
-In the same year, Native Police under the command Inspector Frederick Wheeler together with a number of armed pastoralists, perpetrated a very large massacre of native people at Goulbulba Hills near Emerald.
+Cecil Hill's brother, W. R. O. Hill, was also a Native Police officer and, in 1867, he and his troopers were accused of killing up to ten Aboriginal people.
+In the same year, Native Police under the command of Inspector Frederick Wheeler, together with a number of armed pastoralists, perpetrated a very large massacre of native people at Goulbulba Hills near Emerald.

 Further expansion in the 1870s

-As European pastoralists moved further into the north and the west of the colony, so too did Commissioner David Thompson Seymour expand the operations of the Native Police.
-Not only were the numbers of troopers and officers increased but their weaponry also became more modernised.
+As European pastoralists moved further into the north and the west of the colony, Commissioner David Thompson Seymour expand the operations of the Native Police.
+Not only were the numbers of troopers and officers increased but their weaponry also became more modern.
 Long range, large bore Snider rifles gradually replaced the carbines and double-barreled rifles previously used.
-From the early 1870s, the Native Police were becoming a more effective unit of law-enforcement, especially when considering the fact that they would sometimes come up against Aboriginal groups utilising more short-ranged weaponry like spears, waddies and boomerangs.
+From the early 1870s, the Native Police became a more effective unit of law-enforcement, especially when considering the fact that they would sometimes come up against Aboriginal groups using more short-ranged weaponry such as spears, waddies and boomerangs.